Categories

 We, being many, are one body, for we all share in the one bread.

-The Celebrant invites the people to receive communion.
+The Celebrant invites the People to receive Communion.

 Saint Patrick’s Cathedral is the National Cathedral of the Church of Ireland, a member Church of the Anglican (Episcopalian) Communion.
-We welcome members of all Christian Church denominations to receive Holy Communion here.
-Please follow the stewards’ directions.

-Whilst the people receive communion, the Choir sings
+Whilst the people receive Communion, the Choir sing

-The Motet
+Motet

-When all have received, the Celebrant says
+When all have received Communion, the Celebrant says

 Let us pray.